 The final walkthrough is one of the last steps in the mortgage process.
 It is the last time buyers see the home they are about to purchase, meaning they are on the lookout for anything unfavorable.
 Sometimes, small damage is found or the utilities are not functioning correctly, meaning the closing is delayed until the buyer and seller can come to an agreement of how the issue will be handled.

 As you can see, there are many issues that can delay a closing.
-However, being aware of the issues and working with a qualified mortgage professional can help to avoid delays in the closing process.
+Just being aware of the issues and working with a qualified mortgage professional can help to avoid delays in the closing process.